-Our counsel, Katten Muchin Rosenman UK LLP, has advised us that an investment in the Supers certificates does not constitute acquiring a position in a "securitization" as defined in Article 2(1) of the EU Securitization Regulation.
-Accordingly, we are not required, and do not intend, to make any representation or agreement that we or any other party is undertaking or will have undertaken to comply (or to take or refrain from taking any action to facilitate compliance) with any requirements of the European Securitization Rules as implemented in any member state (or former member state) of the EU or of the EEA, or with the requirements of any other law or regulation now or hereafter in effect in any member state (or former member state) of the EU or of the EEA in relation to credit risk retention, due diligence and transparency, credit granting standards or other conditions with respect to investments in securitization transactions.
+Our counsel, Katten Muchin Rosenman UK LLP, has advised us that an investment in the Supers certificates does not constitute acquiring a position in a "securitization" as defined in Article 2(1) of the EU Securitization Regulation and Article 2(1) of the UK Securitization Regulation.
+Accordingly, we are not required, and do not intend, to make any representation or agreement that we or any other party is undertaking or will have undertaken to comply (or to take or refrain from taking any action to facilitate compliance) with any requirements of the EU Securitization Rules as implemented in any member state (or former member state) of the EU or of the EEA, any requirements of the UK Securitization Rules or with the requirements of any other law or regulation now or hereafter in effect in (i) any member state (or former member state) of the EU or of the EEA or (ii) the UK, in relation to credit risk retention, due diligence and transparency, credit granting standards or other conditions with respect to investments in securitization transactions.
 Each prospective investor is responsible for analyzing its own regulatory position and should consult with its own legal, accounting and other advisors regarding the suitability of an investment in the Supers certificates and compliance with any such law or regulation.